+35725368683

 When is a grant of probate required?

-Before being able to deal with the deceased person's assets, this legal authority is required according to the Wills law.
+According to Wills law, this legal authority is required before dealing with the deceased person's assets.
 A grant of probate is not required in cases where the only asset is a bank deposit not exceeding €15.000.

 Probate Registrar and Registry